VictorSegura99/StrengthMog-Releases/README.md

 **In the app**
 - **Workout building** — drag to reorder, warm-up sets, decimal weights, per-exercise rest, and coaching notes that travel with an assigned workout.
+- **Weekly & cyclic scheduling** — give each trainee a weekday plan or a rotating cycle; today's session is highlighted and a drifted cycle re-syncs in a tap.
 - **Progress & reports** — weekly workout tracker, a weekly muscle ranking with medals, per-set estimated 1RM, and per-exercise progression charts.
 - **History at a glance** — a month calendar and a GitHub-style year heatmap.